apache/trafficserver/doc/admin-guide/plugins/lua.en.rst

 Installation
 ============

-This plugin is only built if the configure option
+This plugin is only built if LuaJIT (>2.0.4) is installed and the configure option

 ::

-    --enable-experimental-plugins
+    --enable-luajit

 is given at build time.